★ Ultimate guide to sms marketing ★

-It can be tempting to try to fit all the goings-on of your business in a single update, but it’s better to keep your messages to-the-point and send out additional messages if necessary.
-While some abbreviations are warranted, if you need to abbreviate every word to fit it all in, you need to reevaluate and choose what’s really important.
+It can be tempting to try to fit all the goings-on of your business into a single update, but it’s better to keep your messages to the point and send out additional messages if necessary.
+While some abbreviations are warranted, if you need to abbreviate every word to fit it all in, consider reevaluating and choosing what’s really important.

 If you have the time, you should conduct controlled tests to see what formats for texts are most effective.
 Split your list in half, send one half one text, and send the other half the other text.
 Then, compare redemption rate for the texts to see if the difference between the rates is significant.
 If possible, conduct multiple tests over time to see if the results hold up.
 Consult a more complete A/B testing guide for more information.

 It’s impossible to predict what all your customers are doing throughout the day.
 Some of them may work at night and some may be sleeping.
 Others may be too busy at work, while others may be idle.
 Even so, it’s possible to generalize and get a rough estimate of when your customers will be most receptive to your texts.

 While there are exceptions to the rule, generally speaking, most Americans follow a 9-5 workday schedule.
 That means 7:30am – 9:30am and 4:30pm – 6:30pm are spent in rush hour, while 9:30am to 4:30pm is spent at work.
 If your message is appropriate to send during work hours, 10am – 2pm is ideal.
 If your message is best received during leisure time, then 7pm – 9pm may be more appropriate.